mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 ### **_Automated testing_**

 The HTML files has been validating using [W3 markup validator](https://validator.w3.org/).
-No errors but I have a warning for the JavaScript attribute type marked as unnecessary which it is present in the majority of the pages.
+No errors but I have a warning for the JavaScript attribute type marked as unnecessary which it is present in the pages where JavaSript has been added at the bottom of HTML file.

 To validate the CSS I have used [W3 CSS validator](https://jigsaw.w3.org/css-validator/).
 No error or warnings detected.